All About Eggs

 The first thing you need to do is make sure your hens have a nice clean area to lay their eggs.
 Chickens have natural instincts that tell them where to look for a nest.
 They like places that are dark, quiet and clean.
-Provide your hen's nest with a nice layer of pine or cedar shavings.
+Provide your hen's nest with a nice layer of pine or aspen excelsior.
 I like this better than straw or hay because it is more cozy for the hens and makes cleaning easier.
 If an egg happens to break, the shavings will absorb most of the egg and the nest will dry faster.
 Be sure to clean up any broken eggs immediately after finding them.
 This will not only keep laying area clean but also discourage egg eating hens.

 If there is any manure that tracks into the nests, clean it out when you see it.
 Watch your hens for the first little while when they start laying eggs to get an idea of the time they lay.
 Eggs can sit in the nest boxes for hours without going bad.
 You only need to gather the eggs once toward the end of the day.
 Watch out for egg eaters though.
 If you notice any hens with yolk stuck anywhere to her beak or feet, you may need to gather eggs more often.